 An active member of the community, Garris has been a constant SAAC Conference representative and is a member of both Athletes In Action and the Fellowship of Christian Athletes.
 He is also a long-time member of the National Fastpitch Coaches Association.

-Garris earned his bachelor's degree from the University of Alabama in 1984.
-He also earned two master's degrees from Alabama in 1986 and 1993.
+Garris earned his bachelor's degree from the University of Alabama and also earned two master's degrees from Alabama.